27)Kimonos-Connections With Perry and MacArthur Families

 Jewel Perry dressed in a kimono and sitting in front of four people involved with a homestay in Wakayama, 2024. / 和歌山でのホームステイ中に、着物を着たジュウェル・ペリー(前列), 2024

 At first there was speculation that Mrs. Laura MacArthur might have inherited the kimonos from General MacArthur’s wife, Mrs. Jean Marie MacArthur.
-However, my friend, Ann, doubts this scenario as she claims the General’s wife was shorter than the Ambassador’s wife.
+However, my friend doubts this scenario as she claims the General’s wife was shorter than the Ambassador’s wife.
 Mrs. Laura MacArthur was a tall attractive fun-loving lady best known by the childhood nickname “Wahwee,” and used in a 2012 book about the couple, entitled “Doug and Wahwee.”

-My wife, Georgia, and I joined our friend, Ann Souder, and her mother for a luncheon at her Uncle Doug’s apartment on Connecticut Ave, Washington, DC, in the early 1990s and after his wife had died in 1987.
+My wife, Georgia, and I joined our friend, and her mother for a luncheon at her “Uncle Doug’s” apartment on Connecticut Ave, Washington, DC, in the early 1990s and after his wife had died in 1987.
 The five of us enjoyed conversation and a lovely meal served by the Ambassador’s Asian housekeeper.
 My memory of the ambassador is that he was formal but genuinely friendly.
-I have maintained a longtime interest in the MacArthur connection with our friend Ann, who is the grandniece of General MacArthur and the niece of Ambassador MacArthur.
+I have maintained a longtime interest in the MacArthur connection with our friend, who is the grandniece of General MacArthur and the niece of Ambassador MacArthur.
 She has interesting personal memories of both the General and the Ambassador but shares them only with encouragement and with great modesty.

-Ann gave me the two kimonos knowing of my interest in Japan and hopes that I could find a suitable place in the United States or Japan that would accept the kimonos as a donation and properly display and maintain them with museum quality standards.
+She gave me the two kimonos knowing of my interest in Japan and hopes that I could find a suitable place in the United States or Japan that would accept the kimonos as a donation and properly display and maintain them with museum quality standards.
 Many potential outlets have been discussed including museums and universities in both countries, but no decisions have been made concerning the final donation of the historic kimonos.

 One location suggested for the kimonos is the MacArthur Memorial Room in the Dai-ichi Life Building in Tokyo just in front of the Imperial Palace.
 General MacArthur had his office on the sixth floor of this building, and the room is now planned to be remodeled.
 The Dai-ichi Life Building was requisitioned (1945-52) by the occupying forces and was a site for numerous crucial events that helped shape postwar Japan, including the composition of the Constitution of Japan.
 It is now occupied by the original owners, the Dai-ichi Life Insurance Company, and they maintain the MacArthur Memorial Room with the General’s desk.
 General MacArthur spent three nights at the New Grand Hotel in Yokohama immediately after arriving in Japan.
 I was honored to stay in this New Grand Hotel in 2013 and received a tour by the hotel owner, Mr. Shinzo Hara, of the Admiral Perry Conference room on the second floor.